Please, come to Brazil

-Please, come to Brazil, or simply Come to Brazil, is a phrase commonly posted by Brazilian people on celebrity pages on social media, inviting them to come to the South American country.
-The frequency with which the phrase is posted and the positive response from some international artists to the Brazilian audience behavior made it a meme.
+Please, come to Brazil, often simplified to come to Brazil, is a phrase commonly posted by Brazilians on celebrity pages on social media inviting them to come to the South American country.
+The frequency with which the phrase is posted and the positive response from some international artists have made it a meme and engendered public and scholarly commentary.

 Origin and spread

 It is considered that the first "come to Brazil" request was made on 11 April 2008, when a Twitter (currently X) user posted a request for French businessman Loïc Le Meur to come to Brazil.
 There is also the possibility of the meme having been born on Tumblr, where non-Brazilians started to make fun of the requests, considering them "cringe"; over time, Brazilians re-claimed the phrase to make fun of themselves.

 The meme grew in popularity starting in 2009, boosted by the arrival of Canadian singer Justin Bieber on Twitter.
 Since then, it is commonly posted on celebrity pages on social media, particularly X and Instagram.
 Even Brazilian celebrities may be asked to come: in a notable instance, singer Anitta answered to a request with the phrase "I'm nele" ("nele" = in it).
 The phrase is particularly fueled by the LGBTQIA+ community.

 The growth in the number of requests coincided with a period of economic growth after which Brazil became a profitable destination for international artists.
 Starting in 2022, as touring activities resumed following the COVID-19 pandemic, an alternate version of the meme, "stop coming to Brazil", began to circulate to express fans' frustration with the impossibility of affording so many shows.
 This version was supported by credit analysis body Serasa Experian, which used humor to express concerns with the possible increase in debt from the audience with so many tickets to pay.